Coun. Sean Chu disciplined for physical contact with 16-year-old girl when he was police officer

 Details in this story come from two Law Enforcement Review Board (LERB) decisions on appeals filed in connection with the internal police investigation.

-A hearing in relation to an application brought by the victim took place this week in Alberta's Court of Queen's Bench in relation to this case but Justice Johanna Price issued a sealing order on the evidence and transcripts.
+A hearing in relation to an application brought by the victim took place this week in Alberta's Court of Queen's Bench but Justice Johanna Price issued a sealing order on the evidence and transcripts.

 Because of a publication ban, CBC News was unable to publish details from the documents until Friday afternoon.